 My approach has changed, of course.
 Today, I do not wait until after sunset.
 Instead, I’m using a 6-stop and/or a 10-stop neutral density filter, often in combination with a polarizer (which adds another 2-3 stops).

-I found that best conditions for long exposures are actually overcast days (not just because cloud movement looks really cool too when it’s blurred by a long exposure), and luckily, we get a good dose of them here in the form of the (otherwise dreaded) marine layer – a coastal fog that moves in over night, burns off during the day, and reappears in the evening (ruining people’s sunset photos, haha).
+I found that best conditions for long exposures at the coast are actually overcast days (not just because cloud movement looks really cool too when it’s blurred by a long exposure), and luckily, we get a good dose of them here in the form of the (otherwise dreaded) marine layer – a coastal fog that moves in over night, burns off during the day, and reappears in the evening (ruining people’s sunset photos, haha).

 On overcast mornings and afternoons, there’s enough light to make it easy to set up the camera.
 In the 30-60 or so minutes before sunset, and after sunrise, the light is still not as strong and you can get some really long exposure times with ND filters.